arthurzaczek/OSPC/README.md

 Examples:

-  OSPC -d c:\somedir -f *.c
+  OSPC - d c:\somedir - f *.c

-    Checks all *.c files in somedir.
+    Checks all *.c files in somedir with the default settings.

   OSPC c:\somedir\file1.c c:\somedir\file2.c

-    Checks file1.c and file2.c using absolute paths.
+    Checks file1.c and file2.c using absolute paths with the default settings.

   OSPC a.c b.c

-    Checks file1.c and file2.c using relative paths.
+    Checks file1.c and file2.c using relative paths with the default settings.

-  OSPC --summay --html -f *.c
+  OSPC - c basic_profile.xml--summay--html - f *.c

-    Checks all c-files in the current directory and output a html report to .\report\index.html.
+    Checks all c - files in the current directory and output a html report to.\report\index.html.

+   OSPC--write - config default.xml

+    Writes the default configuration to default.xml

+  OSPC--min - match - length = 100--max - match - distance = 2--min - common - token = 0.95--write - config basic.xml

+    Writes the current configuration to basic.xml

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 How it works